-This course aims at providing students with the essential concepts of basic and applied immunology.
+BCHE4060 is an upper-level course aims at providing students with the essential concepts of immunology and their applications.
 Topics to be covered include architecture and development of the immune system, antigens and antibodies, immunoglobulin-genes and -diversity, the major histocompatibility system and T cell receptors, tolerance and autoimmunity, and integration of immune responses.
 The effector mechanisms of the immune system will be introduced, with special emphasis on the role of innate and acquired immunity in health and disease.
-The relationship of immunology to clinical problems of infectious disease, immunodeficiency, hypersensitivity, transplantation and cancer will be discussed.
-The applications of immunology to modern medicine and biotechnology, including vaccination, monoclonal antibody production and antibody engineering will also be covered.
+The relationship of immunology to clinical problems such as infectious diseases and the application of immunology to medicine and biotechnology such as vaccination will also be covered.

-- Have an in-depth knowledge of the key features of the immune system: - Comprehend the integrated nature of the immune system; - Understand the molecular and cellular basis for the generation of antibody diversity, activation of an immune response and its regulation, and maintenance of self-tolerance; - Define the immunological mechanisms underlying the process of inflammation in states of health and disease; - Appreciate the relevance of the immune system to our daily lives and its application in advancing biomedical research and biotechnology; - Develop competencies in finding, reading and critically evaluating relevant scientific literature; - Develop generic skills such as critical thinking, writing and lifelong learning skills.
+- Have an in-depth knowledge of the key features of the immune system (Generic Skill 1 (please see the next page)); - Comprehend the integrated nature of the immune system (Generic Skill 1); - Understand the molecular and cellular basis for the generation of antibody diversity, activation of an immune response and its regulation, and maintenance of self-tolerance (Generic Skill 1); - Define the immunological mechanisms underlying the process of inflammation in states of health and disease (Generic Skill 1); - Appreciate the relevance of the immune system to our daily lives and its application in advancing biomedical research and biotechnology (Generic Skills 1 & 3); - Develop competencies in finding, reading and critically evaluating relevant scientific literature (Generic Skills 3 & 4); - Develop generic skills such as critical thinking, writing and lifelong learning skills (Generic Skills 2 & 5).